osilander/203.311/Week4/Week4.md

 There are several methods used to sequence SARS-CoV-2, but perhaps the most common are via [amplicon panels](https://sg.idtdna.com/pages/products/next-generation-sequencing/workflow/xgen-ngs-amplicon-sequencing/predesigned-amplicon-panels), in which PCR is used to amplify the entire genome, which is then sequenced.
 The four most common methods are listed [here](https://sg.idtdna.com/pages/landing/coronavirus-research-reagents/ngs-assays#offerings "IDT SARS-CoV-2 methods").
 Note, specifically, the ["xGen SARS-CoV-2 Midnight Amplicon Panel"](https://sg.idtdna.com/pages/products/next-generation-sequencing/workflow/xgen-ngs-amplicon-sequencing/predesigned-amplicon-panels/sars-cov-2-midnight-amp-panel#product-details "Midnight method") &#128540; as we will be using data generated with that method.

-The data that we will be using today are Illumina and Oxford Nanopore reads from two SARS-CoV-2 genomes.
+The sequence data that we will be using today are Illumina and Oxford Nanopore reads from two SARS-CoV-2 genomes.
 The format of the data is *fastq*, which specifies a name for each sequence, the sequence itself (i.e. order of basepairs), and the quality of each basepair (i.e. how certain the sequencing machine is that it is giving you the correct base).
 Review [fastq format here](https://en.wikipedia.org/wiki/FASTQ_format "fastq on Wikipedia").

 The Illumina data are available here: [read1](./data/kwazulu-natal-2020-06-02_R1_sub.fastq.gz) and [read2](./data/kwazulu-natal-2020-06-02_R2_sub.fastq.gz) (the data are *paired end*, so there are two files).
 The Oxford Nanopore data are available [here](./data/montana-2021-29-09.fastq.gz).